We teach Conservation Agriculture and Sustainability in Zimbabwe and around the Planet

 FfF specializes in training small-scale farmers to adopt simple, manageable, applicable, long-lasting (SMALL) soil conservation practices that result in high yields.
 Small field, more yield.

-FfF’s mantra is: On Time, At standard, Without waste and With joy.
+FfF’s mantra is: On Time, At standard, Without waste, and with joy.
 If you apply these principles to any business, invariably in the end you will make a profit.
 Profit is the fruit of faithfulness.

 OUR IMPACT

 Conventional farming methods see yields decline and costs rise.
-We are the first step in transforming farms to apply conservation agriculture, agroforestry, composting and more.
-Although we focus on small-holdings, the Foundations for Farming principles have been applied from the smallest garden to the largest commercial farm.
-The Founder of Foundations for Farming, Brian Oldreive, farmed 3,500 Ha using this system and set a national maize yield record that stood for 20-years in Zimbabwe.
-Some of the many benefits are less soil erosion, efficient water management, improved bio-density and nutrition of the food and increased biodiversity.
-Climate smart farming reduces the impact of droughts and makes plants stronger to withstand pests and diseases.
+We are the first step in transforming farms to apply conservation agriculture, agroforestry, composting, and more.
+Although we focus on small holdings, the Foundations for Farming principles have been applied from the smallest garden to the largest commercial farm.
+The Founder of Foundations for Farming, Brian Oldreive, farmed 3,500 Ha using this system and set a national maize yield record that stood for 20 years in Zimbabwe.
+Some of the many benefits are less soil erosion, efficient water management, improved bio-density and nutrition of the food, and increased biodiversity.
+Climate-smart farming reduces the impact of droughts and makes plants stronger to withstand pests and diseases.